qizhang94/GEOKEYFEM_HM/README.md

 The code cannot be perfect.
 It is highly likely that non-convergence will happen if you **change some parameters**, especially when you want to push the rigid block forward.
 One scenario that would **partially work** is WHEN there is no friction, the initial location of the rigid block is {(0.29, 1) m, (0.51, 1) m}, the total displacement (10 time steps) is (0.3, -0.1) m, mesh size is 0.025 m, Mohr-Coulomb model is adopted, and `epsp` is 1.
 The PEEQ profile **cannot** match the standard FEM result.

 However, if you consider friction such as making CFRI = 0.5, the original main code will not converge from the first time step.
-In that case, we have found a **new** scheme for updating stiffness matrix $\boldsymbol{K}$ by accident.
+In that case, we have found a **new** scheme for updating stiffness matrix "by accident".
 This is given in the second main file with name `lucky`.
 We CANNOT guarantee that it will work for other examples.

 The calculations of the equivalent plastic strain for D-P and M-C models are a little bit different.
 For D-P, it uses the deviatoric strain, while for M-C, it uses the full strain.
 Of course, this can be easily modified.